The Orosirian is the third period of the Paleoproterozoic Era, occurring after Rhyacian, and before the Statherian.

 Movement of the early continents (Ur, Nena and Atlantica) moved towards each other

-A supercontinent, called Columbia or Nuna, starts to forms (between 2.1 Ga - 1.8 Ga)
+A supercontinent, called Columbia or Nuna, starts to form (between 2.1 Ga - 1.8 Ga)

-Two of the largest impact events occured during this time
+Two of the largest impact events occurred during this time

 An asteroid over 10-15 miles in diameter traveling at a velocity of nearly 34,000 miles per second crashed near present-day Johannesburg, South Africa